rjblack0/repos/unimote/README.md

 - To add support for a new device:
 1. Create a new file in the devices/ directory
 2. Implement the NetworkDevice interface
-   2.1 Implement new _device.py
+2a.
+Implement new _device.py
-   2.2 Implement in requirements.txt
+2b.
+Implement in requirements.txt
 3. Update discovery.py to include the new device class in the discovery process

-## Kali Linux

-Instructions to install requirements.txt using Kali

-Bash
-   python3 -m venv env
-   source env/bin/activate
-   pip install -r requirements.txt deactivate